demisto/content/Packs/Core/Integrations/CortexCoreIR/README.md

 ### core-add-endpoint-tag
 ***
-Add tag to one or more endpoints.
+Add a tag to one or more endpoints.

 #### Base Command